County of Alameda

 EXAMPLES OF DUTIES

-2. Assists in revising, preparing and recommending long range policies and plans relating to initiation of new projects, project priorities, budget controls, bond elections, financing of projects, and institution of special projects, assessment districts, and/or new flood control zones.
+2. Assists in revising, preparing, and recommending long-range policies and plans relating to the initiation of new projects, project priorities, budget controls, bond elections, financing of projects, and institution of special projects, assessment districts, and/or new flood control zones.

-3. Plans, programs, budgets and monitors execution of one of three major Public Works programs (i.e. Roads, Flood Control or Capital Projects).
+3. Plans, programs, budgets, and monitors the execution of one of three major Public Works programs (i.e. Roads, Flood Control, or Capital Projects).

 6. Gives technical assistance and advises staff members on administrative problems and department policies and procedures; makes recommendations on legislative actions pertaining to Alameda County or the Alameda County Flood Control District.

-7. Directs the preparation of engineering and non engineering studies and reports, field reconnaissance and reports, plans and specifications involving projects, improvements to flood control, road or capital building construction projects, rehabilitation, maintenance and operation of road, flood control and capital building facilities.
+7. Directs the preparation of engineering and non engineering studies and reports, field reconnaissance and reports, plans and specifications involving projects, improvements to flood control, road or capital building construction projects, rehabilitation, maintenance and operation of the road, flood control, and capital building facilities.

-12. Monitors and evaluates the efficiency and effectiveness of service delivery methods and procedures; recommend, appropriate service and staffing levels.
+12. Monitors and evaluates the efficiency and effectiveness of service delivery methods and procedures; recommends appropriate service and staffing levels.

 13. Recommends and implements complex computer systems.